Ski team hits the slopes

 “I actually decided to go full distance for skiing when I signed up for the FIS team at Squaw which is a lot more time-consuming and lots of traveling,” Francis said.
 “In a normal year I wouldn’t ever be in school, it just makes sense to have a more flexible schedule.
 I would like to go onto ski on a college team or potentially get a scholarship, but honestly at this point I just want to try and get better.
 I really want to enjoy skiing with the team while I can before we all go to college and go our separate ways.”

 The ski team advanced to the state championship where the boys and girls were both awarded third place overall.
 Although the season was shortened, the team was still able to bond and work on their skiing techniques.
+As part of their recognition, the team was able to celebrate their achievements with an AV rental for award ceremony.
 Next year the racers are hoping to have a regular season so they can practice more together and hangout outside of competitions.